onebigdoor/pd-for-react-native/README.md

 ## Troubleshooting

-- [The official docs for Native Modules](https://reactnative.dev/docs/native-modules-intro) will answer a lot of questions.
+- [The official docs for Native Modules](https://reactnative.dev/docs/native-modules-intro) will answer a lot of questions (and they're also frustratingly brief.)
-- Recommend working on native files in native editors. ie obj-c files in XCode and .java files in Android Studio.
+- I recommend working on native files in native editors. ie obj-c files in XCode and .java files in Android Studio.
 Those IDEs have lots of built-in features that will do you favors.
 - `AppDelegate.mm` and `MainActivity.java` each have a commented out line that can load a patch manually, bypassing the Native Module.
 You can also load `test_tone_on.pd` which will play a sound without any interaction.